Counselling and Psychotherapy,

 Holism

-The whole is greater than the sum of its parts.
-When turning inwards, attuning to the body and to our intimate emotional experiences expands our capacity to relate to others.
+The whole is greater than the sum of its parts: Adler believed that people can be understood only within their social system, and that sense of belonging can be extended to the natural world.
+By attuning to the body and to our emotional experiences we expand our capacity to relate to others.
 In relationship with others, we can foster community feeling.
-In community, we can deepen a sense of “home” and care for the world we inhabit.
+In community, we can deepen a sense of home and care for the world we inhabit.

 Cognitive-Behavioural Therapy

 Cognitive-Behavioural Therapy (CBT) has developed over the last century into a range of evidence-based approaches tailored to specific concerns.
-It is widely recognised as a first-line treatment by organisations including the NHS, NICE and the WHO.
-Typically time-limited, CBT may not be suited to every issue, but can support you in actively examining your thoughts and behaviours, and experimenting with new strategies in a structured, focused, and practical way.
+It is typically time-limited and is widely recognised as a first-line treatment by organisations including the NHS, NICE and the WHO.
+CBT may not be suited to every issue, however can help examine your thoughts and behaviours, make sense of repetitive cycles and experiment with new strategies in a focussed and practical way.
 It may be especially helpful for:

-Including generalised anxiety, panic, social anxiety, health anxiety, emetophobia, body dysmorphia, perfectionism
+Psychoeducation, thought challenging and exposure-based interventions for worry, panic, phobias, social anxiety, health anxiety, emetophobia, body dysmorphia, perfectionism

 OCD